-On this site, Dr. Cruise provided some answers to the most frequently asked questions he hears from his otoplasty patients.
-At your consultation with Dr. Cruise in his Orange County office, you can ask for more details about your particular concerns and plastic surgery desired results.
+On this site, Joseph T Cruise, MD provided some answers to the most frequently asked questions he hears from his otoplasty patients.
+At your consultation with Joseph T Cruise, MD in his Orange County office, you can ask for more details about your particular concerns and plastic surgery desired results.
 Patients most often want to know about:

 - Will otoplasty correct protruding ears?